 - Drunk with Power: Ritsuko's first flight and having the Yakuza afraid of her pushes Ritsuko a little into this territory.

-- For Want of a Nail: There are strong hints that this story diverges from SOE 2 Emerald Courage on the simple fact that Misato is not going Shotacon for Shinji.
-In SOE 2 Emerald Courage, Misato shows an attraction to Shinji early on and is more fed up with Kaji than in canon, so she ends up using her power ring to slam the elevator doors in his face shortly before the Big Blackout that coincided with Matarael's attack, and she takes that opportunity to defeat Matarael.
+- For Want of a Nail: There are strong hints that this story diverges from Superwomen Of Eva 2: Emerald Courage on the simple fact that Misato is not going paedophiliac for Shinji.
+In the other story Misato shows an attraction to Shinji early on and is more fed up with Kaji than in canon, so she ends up using her power ring to slam the elevator doors in his face shortly before the Big Blackout that coincided with Matarael's attack, and she takes that opportunity to defeat Matarael.
 After proving that her ring can take the fight to the Angels, she resigns her position as Tactical Operations Director.
 In Blue Defiance, she did not use her ring to slam the doors in Kaji's face and was then trapped in the elevator with Kaji, preventing her from facing Matarael, and because she didn't get the chance to face an Angel, she kept her position as Tactical Operations Director.
-In SOE 2 Emerald Courage, Kaji replaced Misato and ordered an evacuation when Sahaquiel arrived rather than having the Evas try to catch it; here, Misato used the same plan as in canon, which directly resulted in the Scarab being where it was for Ritsuko to pick it up.
-However, Blue Defiance has yet to specifically mention Power Girl, Supergirl, or Wonder Girl, who are present in SOE 2 Emerald Courage, and it remains to be seen (though seems unlikely) if Gendo still got his hands on a yellow power ring.
+In that story Kaji replaced Misato and ordered an evacuation when Sahaquiel arrived rather than having the Evas try to catch it; here, Misato used the same plan as in canon, which directly resulted in the Scarab being where it was for Ritsuko to pick it up.
+However, Blue Defiance has yet to specifically mention Power Girl, Supergirl, or Wonder Girl.

-- Godzilla Threshold: Blue Beetle apparently has determined her situation has crossed this after the Wham Episode, as she then proceeds to attack Seele and destroy the Mass Production Evas directly.
+- Blue Beetle apparently has determined her situation has crossed this after the Wham Episode, as she then proceeds to attack Seele and destroy the Mass Production Evas directly.